 Creativity and innovative problem-solving must be cultivated within an organization.
 While productive, useful idea-generation does require a degree of structure, and even deadlines, a truly innovative organization provides its employees with room to explore, pursue novel approaches, and even fail (Ciit, 2016).
 More rigid and risk-averse organizations, in contrast, are more likely to stifle creativity, and may leave team members with the impression that only flawless, highly actionable, low-impact ideas are welcome at the table.
 In this CQ Dossier we provide you some guidance on how to foster innovative thinking and promote innovation in your organization.

 Crafting organizational culture that fosters true creativity

-As a manager, you must take responsibility for influencing your organization’s culture, to create a workplace where individuals feel comfortable, yet challenged, and free to produce big ideas that may, sometimes, fail.
+As member of an organization, regardless of manager or employee, you must take responsibility for influencing your organization’s culture, to create a workplace that is both comfortable and challenging, in which everyone is free to produce big ideas that may, sometimes, fail.
 Crafting an organizational culture that fosters true creativity can be a big challenge – and it will typically require steps from both the top-down and bottom-up level.
 Ultimately, however, industrial-organizational research has identified the main elements of organizational culture you should target, if you wish to foster innovative thinking and foster innovation:

 tolerance for failure and ambiguity,